Table of Contents |

 EXAMPLE

-What is the value of an account at the end of three years that earns 10% compounded annually on $5,000 deposited today?Let’s try some situations that you may want to consider yourself.
+What is the value of an account at the end of 3 years that earns 10% compounded annually on $5,000 deposited today?

 EXAMPLE

-Take Alex, who is age 25 and saved $3,000.
-He would like his savings to grow to $5,000 so he can return to community college part-time when his children attend elementary school in six years.
+Take Alex, who is 25 and has saved $3,000.
+He would like his savings to grow to $5,000 so he can return to community college part-time when his children attend elementary school in 6 years.
 What will he have in his savings account in 6 years if Alex figures he can earn 8% in a savings account at his local bank?Let’s look at another example and consider the other options you may have when making a financial decision.

 EXAMPLE